-Shoulder Separation vs. Shoulder Dislocation
+Separation vs. Shoulder Dislocation

 While the terms “separation” and “dislocation” might seem similar, a shoulder separation and a shoulder dislocation are actually two entirely different injuries.
 Furthermore, separations and dislocations occur in anatomically different places surrounding the shoulder joint.

 A shoulder dislocation occurs when the humerus (upper arm bone) becomes dislodged from its normal place upon the scapula (shoulder blade) at the glenohumeral joint.
-On the other hand, shoulder separation occurs at the AC joint, which connects the clavicle to the scapula.
+On the other hand, separation occurs at the AC joint, which connects the clavicle to the scapula.

 Degrees of Acromioclavicular Joint Separations

 AC joint separations are classified into six types, or grades.
 Grade I is the most minor, and involves merely spraining of the ligaments without any tearing.
-Grades II and III involve tears of one or more of the ligaments stabilizing the AC joint and some displacement of the clavicle.
+Grades II and III involve tears of one or more of the ligaments stabilizing the acromioclavicular joint and some displacement of the clavicle.
 Grades IV through VI are the most severe, involving complete disruption of the AC joint, severe displacement of the clavicle, and usually require surgical intervention.

 Grade I AC joint separations can cause injury to the ligaments, but no complete tearing or fractures to any bones occurs.
 As a result, Grade I shoulder separations are referred to as AC joint sprains.